sgct/sgct/docs/configuration-files.md

  > The file referenced in this attribute is used as a postprocessing step for this viewport.
 The image should be a grayscale image, where each pixel will be multiplied with the resulting image from the application in order to perform a black level adaptation.
 If a pixel is completely white, the resulting pixel is the same as the applications output, if a pixel is black, the resulting pixel will be back, if it is 50% grey, the resolution pixel will be half brightness.
 The default is that no black level mask is applied.

 `mesh` *optional* \[ string \]
  > Determines a warping mesh file that is used to warp the resulting image.
 The application's rendering will always be rendered into a rectangular framebuffer, which is then mapped as a texture to the geometry provided by this file.
 This makes it possible to create non-linear or curved output geometries from a regular projection by providing the proper geometry of the surface that you want to project on.
+The reader for the warping mesh is determined by the file extension of the file that is provided in this attribute.
+The default is that no warping mesh is applied.
+ > Supported geometry mesh formats:
+ > SCISS Mesh (`sgc` extension)
+ > > A mesh format that was introduced by SCISS for the Uniview software.
+SCISS created two versions for this file format, one for 2D warping meshes and a second for 3D cubemap lookups.
+SGCT only supports the first version of the file format, however.
+ >
+ > Scalable Mesh (`ol` extension)
+ > > A mesh format created by [scalable](http://www.scalabledisplay.com/products/scalable-sdk/).
+ >
+ > Dome Projection (`csv` extension)
+ >
+ > Paul Bourke Mesh (`data` extension)
+ > > A file format created by [Paul Bourke](http://paulbourke.net/dataformats/meshwarp/),  his webpage also contains more information abuot the individual steps of the warping.
+ >
+ > Waveform OBJ (`obj` extension)
+ > > The well known textual mesh format.
+ >
+ > MPCDI (`mpcdi` extension)
+ > > A subset of the VESA standard.
+ >
+ > SimCAD (`simcad` extension)

 `tracked` *optional* \[ boolean \]
  > Determines whether the field-of-view frustum used for this viewport should be tracking changes to the window configuration.
-If this value is set to `false`,
+If this value is set to `false`, the field of view set in the beginning will stay unchanged.

 `eye` *optional* \[ center, left, or right \]
  > Forces this viewport to be rendered with a specific eye, using the corresponding [User](#user)s eye separation to compute the correct frustum.
+If this value is not set, the viewport will be rendered according to the parent [Window](#window)'s `stereo` attribute.

 ### Children
 `Pos` \[ 0 - 1 \]